Navigating the Third Shore: A Scholarly Personal Narrative of Alonetude

 Artist Statement

-This image sits within my ongoing visual inquiry into alonetude, embodiment, and the quiet rituals that sustain attention.
-My work turns away from spectacle.
-It turns instead toward ordinary moments where the body registers care before language has time to intervene.
+This image sits within my visual inquiry into alonetude, embodiment, and the quiet rituals that sustain attention.
+Spectacle holds no interest for me.
+Ordinary moments where the body registers care before language has time to intervene.

 A glass of mineral water, a slice of lime, condensation gathering along the surface.
 These are small events.
 Yet within them lives a form of restoration that is both sensory and relational.
 The body cools.
 The hand steadies.
 Time slows.